zilongwang123/LeaVe/README.md

 To verify a new processor design using LeaVe, you first need to prepare the following files:

 1. A template of the product circuit.
 For an example of such template, see  the file at `benchmarks/prod_example.v`.

-[MG: Where does prod_example.v need to be placed?]
+It should be placed in the same folder of the source code.

 2. A configuration file.
-For an example of such file, see `config/config_example.v`.
+For an example of such file, see `config/config_example.yaml`.
+It should be placed in the folder "config".

-[MG: Where does config_example.v need to be placed?]

-Once both files, you can start the verification by executing the following command:
+3. Once both files, you can start the verification by executing the following command:  `python3 source/cli.py config/config_example.yaml`
-[MG: Which one?]